frudakisk/MobIntel-Pedestrian-Mobility/README.md

 * KNN()

 #### DataFiltrationLib
-This library was indended to contain all the functions used when we filter raw data from the MobIntel sensors.
-There are a lot of rows and columns that have no been necessary for out needs throughout this project, so we developed functions to quickly trim them down to what we need.
-This library also includes functions that revolve around machash related things.
+This library was intended to contain all the functions used when we filter raw data from the MobIntel sensors.
+There are a lot of rows and columns that have not been necessary for our needs throughout this project, so we developed functions to quickly trim them down to what we need.
+This library also includes functions that revolve around machash-related things.

 * read_file(filepath)
 * sensor_trim(probe)